SkepticalTech/PGM-XML-Reference/Map XML info.md

 The default element specifies where observers and players without a team spawn.
 `yaw=""` specifies what direction the player is looking horizontally from -180° to 180°.
 South 0°, East -90°, North 180° and West 90°.

 Multiple spawns from the same team can be grouped inside of a single `<spawns team="team name">` element.
-How does the PGM plugin pick in which spawn the player spawns?
-Does it validate spawn locations preventing a spawn inside of a block, in thin air, etc? §

     <spawns team="blue">
         <!-- Blue Team Spawn A -->